 The majority of trucks on the road are part of large companies that profit greatly from the cargo they transport.
 For this reason, when a large truck is in a crash, the companies have the resources to have lawyers and experts at the scene to protect their interests within hours.
 These professionals take statements and preserve evidence to protect the trucking companies, not the interests of those that were injured.
 An experienced attorney from our firm can protect you from these companies after a severe truck accident.

 Businesses rely heavily on the trucking industry to deliver their products on time.
 Truck owners often impose challenging deadlines on the drivers they employ.
 If a trucker gets tied up in traffic, with a customer, or at a rest stop, he or she must make up for the delays.
 Other times, truckers are impatient and rush because they are anxious to finish their day.
 Pressure to make deadlines and meet high demand from businesses can lead truck drivers to make poor decisions that cause truck wrecks.
 Strict deadlines and ignoring safety rules and regulations can lead to devastating collisions.
 Our team of lawyers can explain how these rules and regulations in Pennsylvania may impact your trucking accident case.

 Truck drivers must take all possible measures to prevent accidents during bad weather.
 Failure to do so can result in jackknifing, rollovers, multi-car pileups, and other devastating crashes.
 Below are some of the common adverse weather conditions and why they can be dangerous.

 Regarding long-term effects, adverse weather can greatly affect the pavement on highways and small roads, resulting in infrastructure damage and year-round hazardous road conditions for trucks and passenger vehicles alike.
-If your tractor-trailer collision occurred in bad weather, talk to an attorney about your potential case.
+If your tractor-trailer collision occurred in bad weather, talk to a Pennsylvania attorney about your potential case.